bluenviron/mavp2p/README.md

 ## Installation

-There are several installation methods available: static binary, Docker image and OpenWRT package.
+There are several installation methods available: standalone binary, Docker image and OpenWRT package.

-### Static binary
+### Standalone binary

-Download and extract a precompiled binary from the [release page](https://github.com/bluenviron/mavp2p/releases).
+Download and extract a standalone binary from the [release page](https://github.com/bluenviron/mavp2p/releases).

 ### Docker image